greg-raven/Uncommon-Sense/_posts/2012-11-23-an-experiment-in-socialism.md

 ---
-title: 'An experiment in socialism'
+title: "An experiment in socialism"
 layout: post
 categories:
 - socialism